ikhsannur1996/basic-airflow/README.md

 - `catchup` is set to `False` to disable backfilling of past DAG runs.
 - Tags `['example', 'tag']` are added to the DAG for categorization.
 - The DAG consists of three tasks: `start`, `print_hello`, and `end`, along with their dependencies defined accordingly.
+- Certainly!
+Here's the description for each default argument used in the DAG:
+- `'owner'`: The owner of the DAG and tasks.
+It is typically a username or team name responsible for maintaining the DAG.
+- `'email'`: The email address to which notifications, including task failure alerts, are sent.
+- `'retries'`: The number of retries for failed tasks.
+If a task fails execution, Airflow will attempt to rerun it up to the specified number of retries before marking it as failed.
+- `'retry_delay'`: The delay between retries for failed tasks.
+After a task fails, Airflow will wait for this duration before attempting to rerun it.
+- `'depends_on_past'`: Determines whether a task's execution depends on the success of its previous run.
+If set to `True`, the task will only execute if its previous run succeeded.
+- `'wait_for_downstream'`: Determines whether a task should wait for all immediate downstream tasks to finish before marking itself as complete.
+If set to `True`, the task will wait for its downstream tasks to finish before proceeding.
+- `'email_on_failure'`: Specifies whether to send email notifications when a task fails.
+If set to `True`, email notifications will be sent upon task failure.
+- `'email_on_retry'`: Specifies whether to send email notifications when a task is retried.
+If set to `True`, email notifications will be sent upon task retries.
+- `'execution_timeout'`: The maximum time allowed for the execution of a task.
+If a task exceeds this time limit, it will be marked as failed.
+- `'sla'`: The Service Level Agreement (SLA) for task execution.
+This defines the maximum time allowed for a task to complete successfully.
+If a task exceeds this SLA, it will be marked as missed.

 ### 2. DAG with Multiple Tasks
 **Description**: In this DAG, we introduce multiple tasks connected sequentially.
 It starts with a dummy task called `start`, followed by a Python task named `print_hello`, which prints "Hello World!".
 Finally, it ends with another dummy task named `end`.
 This DAG runs hourly starting from January 1, 2024.
 It demonstrates how to define dependencies between tasks in a workflow.